-With the competition for attention within social media at an all-time high, the struggle to keep “fans” and “followers” engaged with your company’s social outposts is real, and ongoing.
-In addition to smart use of visuals (see our “Social Media Image of the Week” blog series for inspiration), businesses often turn to social media contests and promotions to stir passion and activity within their online audience.
+With the competition for attention online at an all-time high, the struggle to keep followers engaged with your company’s social channels is real, and ongoing.
+In addition to the smart use of visuals, businesses often turn to social media contests and promotions to stir excitement and drive activity from their audience.

-But it’s not as easy as just tweeting “who wants to win an ipad!?”
-Excellent social media contests require substantial planning and nimble execution, and have many moving parts and potential points of failure.
+It’s not as easy as tweeting “Who wants to win an iPad!?”, even though we’ve all clicked on that at one time or another.
+Excellent social media contests require substantial planning and nimble execution.
+They have many moving parts and potential points of failure.

 Here’s a checklist of 13 ingredients you’ll need before launching the perfect social media contest:

 Where will this contest take place?
 Facebook?
 Instagram?
 Twitter?
 Or will it be present in multiple venues, like a photo contest where participants can enter on Facebook or Instagram?
 Remember that each time you add a venue for participation, your oversight responsibilities grow geometrically.

 How do people qualify to enter your social media contest?
 There are hundreds of variations, but there are six main categories of participation mechanism.
 They are: Sweepstakes (nothing required—most common on Twitter); Connect (like/follow the company’s social account to enter); Like (like a particular piece of content to enter); Share (share a piece of content to enter); Vote (state preference from among multiple pieces of content to enter); Create (develop user-generated content and upload to enter).